Why you’ll love this family favorite recipe!

 Fresh shrimp are the key to making the most of this vibrant diced vegetable medley, all soaked in the bright acidity of citrus juice.

-It’s perfect to serve as a dip or light appetizer for a Cinco de Mayo celebration, or even as a healthy meal prep to eat throughout the week!
+It’s perfect to serve as a dip or light appetizer for a Cinco de Mayo celebration, or even as an easy meal prep to eat throughout the week!
 I can personally confirm, it’s also delicious served on top of grilled chicken breast, or as a surf and turf alongside a Filet Mignon or Steak Fajitas.

 The ingredients for a Mexican shrimp ceviche with avocado and tomatoes.